pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 * Strings are encoded as UTF-8.
 * Numbers are encoded as decimal strings.
 * `+` represents binary concatenation.
+* NFC tag UID is represented as a bytestream with the MSB being the first byte in the bytestream.
+   * **Important:** Various apps/readers report these UIDs in various byte orders, and sometimes as hex strings instead of bytestreams.
+For NFCV, the UID MUST be a 8 bytes long bytestream with `0xE0` as the **first** byte (SLIX2 then follows with `0x04, 0x01`).

 | UID | Derviation formula | Namespace (`N`) |
 | --- | --- | --- |